progmaticlab/outdated-tf-devstack/README.md

 ## Quick start on an AWS instance

 1. Launch the new AWS instance.

+Steps:
+- CentOS 7 (x86_64) - with Updates HVM
+- t2.xlarge instance type
+- 50 GiB disk Storage

 Log into a new instance and get root access:

 ```
 sudo su -